ljubicicrobert/SSIMS/README.md

 ### Image stabilization (transformation)

-The software offers several options for the final stage, i.e. image transformation: (1) chosing the output images' extension, (2) choosing image quality, (3) whether to also create a video from the transformed images, (4) image transformation method, (5) whether to use RANSAC filtering/outlier detection, and (6) orthorectification.
+The software offers several options for the final stage, i.e. image transformation: (1) choosing the output images' extension, (2) choosing image quality, (3) whether to also create a video from the transformed images, (4) image transformation method, (5) whether to use RANSAC filtering/outlier detection, and (6) orthorectification.
 The latter is explained in the **Orthorectification** section below.

 The most important parameter is the **transformation method** which can significantly impact the stabilization accuracy.
 Five methods are available: